Website logo featuring a graduation cap adorned with multiple flags, symbolizing international

 1. Focus on Common Vocabulary

-When embarking on learning a new language, like Chinese or Japanese, prioritize the most frequently used words.
+When embarking on learning a new language, like Spanish or Japanese, prioritize the most frequently used words.
 This approach, inspired by the Pareto Principle, suggests that 20% of the most common words will help you understand 80% of everyday language.
 Aim to master at least the top 2,000 words.
 These core words form the foundation of your vocabulary and facilitate faster comprehension and communication.

 2. Use Sentence Flashcards